- Growing Mint Indoors: Essential Tips for Indoor Mint Care - November 21, 2023

-Peperomia Caperata should definitely make your bucket list if you like collecting small, colorful houseplants.
+Peperomia Caperata of the Piperaceae family should definitely make your bucket list if you like collecting small, colorful houseplants.
 Not only is it inexpensive and easy to find, but it also comes in more colors and patterns than you can imagine.

 Needless to say, we doubt you’ll ever get bored of finding new cultivars to add to your indoor garden.

 In this guide, we’ll reveal our best tips and tricks on how to care for Peperomia Caperata.
-We’ll also discuss propagation, as well as how to troubleshoot the most common problems.
+We’ll also discuss propagation, as well as how to troubleshoot the most common problems of this Peperomia genus plant.

 - What Is a Peperomia Caperata?